thekylemcenery/Ising_Model_Simulation/README.md

 As the algorithm works based on selecting a random spin and then summing over the spin values of its nearest neighbours, the user must select a boundary condition for when a spin at the edge of the lattice is selected.
 The program offers the user 3 options:

- 1. Periodic - the lattice wraps back around to the opposite side, as if it repeats itself along said dimension.
+ 1. Periodic - the lattice wraps back around to the opposite side, as if it repeats itself along this dimension.
  2. Reflective - the edge of the lattice is reflected, so the nearest neighbour effectively becomes the selected spin itself.
  3. Open - the lattice is assumed to be surrounded by no interacting spins, so the nearest neighbour contribution at the boundary is taken to be zero.